2019/20 London Concert Season

 Welcome to our 2019/20 season at Southbank Centre.
 We have another fine array of concerts for you to enjoy.

 We begin the season with the second part of Isle of Noises, our exploration of landmark classics inspired by the British Isles.
-Other early season highlights include a performance of Mahlers mighty Resurrection Symphony, Verdi's glorious Requiem, and celebrated soprano Diana Damrau performing a selection of her favourite Strauss songs.
+Other early season highlights include a performance of Mahlers mighty Resurrection Symphony and Verdi's glorious Requiem.

 During the second half of the season, we present the first part of a new strand of concerts entitled 2020 Vision, and we celebrate Beethoven's 250th anniversary with some of his great masterpieces.